Archives

 Tooth Decay:

-According to orthodontics for children, plaque, a film of bacteria, is constantly forming on teeth.
+Plaque, a film of bacteria, is constantly forming on teeth.
 When in contact with sugar from food & drink, the bacteria in plaque produce acids that attack tooth enamel – the hard, outer layer of teeth – causing the enamel to break down over time.
-Make sure you find the right kind of dentist in case of ortho emergencies.
 This gradual destruction is what is known as tooth decay and this affects both children and adults alike.
-One can also consult dental experts at Summerlin.

 Dental Caries:

 Cavities that form due to advanced tooth decay are known as dental caries.
-This is the most common form of oral disease and the most common solution for this is dental implants explained by Tolley Dental.
+This is the most common form of oral disease.

 Unfortunately, Dental caries make up the second most costly and preventable diet-related disease in Australia after cardiovascular disease, with 63,000 Australians hospitalised each year.
-The Orthodontist in Tuxedo, Winnipeg is where one should be heading in case of teeth problems.
 Despite the often avoidable nature of oral disease, it seems our teeth are often neglected or only attended to when something goes terribly wrong.

 As prevention is always better than cure…Here are several ways to reduce your risk and your childrens’ risk of developing dental disease:

-1. Visit your dentist ventura monthly, starting from age 2
+1. Visit the dentist 6-12 monthly, starting from age 2

 2. Breast milk is best for babies, including for their oral health